blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 # QR Code Generator ULP for Fusion Electronics

-Un outil simple et efficace pour générer des QR codes directement dans Eagle/Fusion360 Electronics.
+A simple and efficient tool to generate QR codes directly in Eagle/Fusion360 Electronics.

-## Caractéristiques
+## Features

-- Génération de QR codes à partir d'URLs
+- QR code generation from URLs
-- Placement automatique intelligent sur le PCB
+- Smart automatic placement on PCB
-- Support de plusieurs couches (Silkscreen, Documentation)
+- Support for multiple layers (Silkscreen, Documentation)
-- Taille personnalisable (250-5000 mils)
+- Customizable size (250-5000 mils)
-- Positionnement manuel possible avec coordonnées X,Y
+- Manual positioning with X,Y coordinates
-- Aucune installation locale requise
+- No local installation required

 ## Installation

-1. Téléchargez le fichier `qrcode_generator.ulp`
+1. Download the `qrcode_generator.ulp` file
-2. Placez-le dans un dossier accessible
+2. Place it in an accessible folder

-C'est tout !
-Pas besoin d'installer Python ou d'autres dépendances.
+That's it!
+No need to install Python or other dependencies.

-## Utilisation
+## Usage

-1. Dans Eagle/Fusion360 Electronics, ouvrez votre design PCB
+1. In Eagle/Fusion360 Electronics, open your PCB design
-2. Exécutez le script ULP :
+2. Run the ULP script:
-   - Dans Eagle : `File > Run ULP > qrcode_generator.ulp`
+   - In Eagle: `File > Run ULP > qrcode_generator.ulp`
-   - Dans Fusion360 : `Tools > Run ULP > qrcode_generator.ulp`
+   - In Fusion360: `Tools > Run ULP > qrcode_generator.ulp`

-3. Dans la fenêtre qui s'ouvre :
+3. In the dialog window:
-   - Entrez l'URL pour votre QR code
+   - Enter the URL for your QR code
-   - Choisissez la taille (en mils)
+   - Choose the size (in mils)
-   - Sélectionnez la couche de destination
+   - Select the destination layer
-   - La position par défaut sera calculée automatiquement
+   - Default position will be calculated automatically
-   - Vous pouvez ajuster la position manuellement si nécessaire
+   - You can adjust the position manually if needed

-4. Cliquez sur OK pour générer le QR code
+4. Click OK to generate the QR code

-## Couches Supportées
+## Supported Layers

 - Top Silkscreen (tPlace)
 - Bottom Silkscreen (bPlace)
 - Top Documentation (tDocu)

-## Position Automatique
+## Automatic Positioning

-Le QR code est automatiquement positionné pour éviter les conflits avec votre design :
+The QR code is automatically positioned to avoid conflicts with your design:
-- Position par défaut = -(taille + 1000) en X et Y
+- Default position = -(size + 1000) in X and Y
-- Exemple : Pour un QR code de 500 mils, position = -1500,-1500
+- Example: For a 500 mils QR code, position = -1500,-1500
-- Cette position peut être ajustée avec le bouton "Update Position"
+- This position can be adjusted with the "Update Position" button

-## Notes Techniques
+## Technical Notes

-- Le QR code est généré via un service cloud sécurisé
+- QR code is generated via a secure cloud service
-- Taille minimale : 250 mils
+- Minimum size: 250 mils
-- Taille maximale : 5000 mils
+- Maximum size: 5000 mils
-- Plage de positionnement : -50000 à +50000 mils
+- Positioning range: -50000 to +50000 mils

-## Contribution
+## Contributing

-Les contributions sont les bienvenues !
-N'hésitez pas à :
+Contributions are welcome!
+Feel free to:
-- Signaler des bugs
+- Report bugs
-- Proposer des améliorations
+- Suggest improvements
-- Soumettre des pull requests
+- Submit pull requests

-## Licence
+## License

-Ce projet est sous licence MIT.
+This project is licensed under the MIT License.

-## Auteurs
+## Authors

-- Blaise Barrette - Conception et développement initial
+- Blaise Barrette - Initial design and development
-- Avec l'aide de l'équipe Cursor AI
+- With help from the Cursor AI team